spacetelescope/stpipe/docs/source/model_library.rst

 Let's say you want to get the ``meta.filename`` attribute for all models in a library.
 The above "open", "borrow", "shelve" pattern can be quite verbose.
-Instead, the helper method `AbstractModelLibrary.map_function` can be used to generate an iterator that returns the result of a function applied to each model in the library:
+Instead, the helper method `~stpipe.library.AbstractModelLibrary.map_function` can be used to generate an iterator that returns the result of a function applied to each model in the library: